-In a change to the original scope, it was determined that project resources would be better allocated if data collection on the Ohio River was divided between the JT Myers and Smithland Locks and Dams.
-This would allow coverage of the Ohio River during the critical summer period at the expense of winter time coverage at JT Myers.
-Datasondes were placed on the lock walls of both dams from July 1, 2010 to November 1, 2010 and again from July 1, 2011 to September 30, 2011.
+Ohio River sampling stations are located at JT Myers Locks and Dam, and at Smithland Locks and Dam.
+Datasondes were placed on the lock walls of both dams from July to October during each year of the project (2012, 2013, 2014).
 Similar to methods used at the Wabash River, these datasondes collected data every 30 minutes and water quality samples were collected bi-weekly when datasondes were calibrated.
-In addition, samples were collected as part of ORSANCO's Bi-Monthly Sampling Program in the months of July, September, and November of 2010, and January, March, May, July, and September of 2011.
-This provided a total of 20 samples from JT Myers and 18 from Smithland.
+In addition, samples were collected as part of ORSANCO's Bi-Monthly Sampling Program in the months of January, March, May, July, September, and November of each year.
+This provided a total of 40 samples from JT Myers and 39 from Smithland.